-- When the final numbers were tallied, the severity of the outbreak shocked even those who lived through it. - Nearly 700 people living within 250 yards (one-seventh of a mile) of Broad Street had died in a period of less than two weeks. - Broad Street's population had literally been decimated and 90 of 896 residents had perished (10 percent). - Among the 45 houses extending in all directions from the intersection of Broad and Cambridge Streets, only four managed to survive without losing a single inhabitant. - "Such a mortality in so short a time is almost unparalleled in this country," the Observer noted.
+When the final numbers were tallied, the severity of the outbreak shocked even those who lived through it.
+Nearly 700 people living within 250 yards of Broad Street had died in a period of less than two weeks.
+Broad Street's population had literally been decimated and 90 of 896 residents had perished.
+Among the 45 houses extending in all directions from the intersection of Broad and Cambridge Streets, only four managed to survive without losing a single inhabitant.
+"Such a mortality in so short a time is almost unparalleled in this country," the Observer noted.
 Past epidemics had produced higher body counts citywide, but none killed so many in so small an area with such devastating speed.